BMscis/reach-tutorial/Documentation/General/developingthedapp.md

 When it comes to consensus transfer, or when multiple actors come together to agree on a single state, we can determine which consensus approach to use by asking ourselves a few [questions](https://docs.reach.sh/guide/ctransfers/#p_10):

-1. How many participants can act at a particular time ?
+1. How many participants can act at a particular time?

-2. How many things can be done ?
+2. How many things can be done?

-3. How many times can it be done ?
+3. How many times can it be done?

 ##